emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 14

 ^ Our world, and especially tech, is often driven by narrow tunnel vision.
-Sometimes you need that to achieve things, but it's useful to be able to step back.
+Sometimes you need focus to achieve things, but it's useful to be able to step back.
 Back beyond mere "strategic perspective", into true reflection mode on how we feel and impact the world.

 ---